awsdocs/aws-panorama-developer-guide/docs-source/panorama-gettingstarted.md

 **Note**
 To purchase an AWS Panorama Appliance, visit [How to purchase](https://aws.amazon.com/panorama/appliance/purchase/)\.

-The [AWS Panorama sample application](gettingstarted-sample.md) analyzes a video stream to tally the number of people detected and display the results on a connected display\.
+The [AWS Panorama sample application](gettingstarted-sample.md) demonstrates use of AWS Panorama features\.
 It includes a model that has been trained with SageMaker and sample code that uses the AWS Panorama Application SDK to run inference and output video\.
+The sample application include a AWS CloudFormation template and scripts that show how to automate development and deployment workflows from the command line\.

 The final two topics in this chapter detail [requirements for models and cameras](gettingstarted-compatibility.md), and the [hardware specifications of the AWS Panorama Appliance](gettingstarted-hardware.md)\.
 If you haven't obtained an appliance and cameras yet, or plan on developing your own computer vision models, see these topics first for more information\.